+To prioritize Adform SSP as one of their demand sources, publishers and networks using a third-party ad server for their waterfall setup can use Adform's master tag.
 A master tag is a snippet of code generated for each placement you create.
-With master tags you can provide available impressions to the Adform SSP to get ads into their placements easily — either directly or through header bidding.
+With master tags, you can provide available impressions to Adform SSP and get ads into your placements, either directly or through header bidding.
+If Adform can't serve an ad, you can set up a passback to redirect the impression to a predefined URL or third-party code.

-When using Adform Publisher Ad Server, you can use a master tag placed directly in a website or in an app.
+With Adform Publisher Ad Server, you can use a master tag placed directly on a website or in an app.

 -